Learning Python from Scratch – What I Wish Someone Told Me

 Skip the Tutorial Spiral

 Your first project should be small and concrete.
 A command-line to-do list.
 A number guessing game.
 A script that renames all the files in a folder according to a pattern.
 A program that fetches the weather from an API and prints it.
-The project does not need to be original or useful to anyone else.
+The project doesn’t need to be original or useful to anyone else.
 It needs to be small enough to finish and complex enough that you have to look things up.

 Finishing a project, however simple, teaches you more than any tutorial.
 You learn to read error messages.
 You learn to search for solutions.
 You learn that the blank page is less intimidating than it appears.
 You learn that you can figure things out.